Crisis and Emergency Preparedness

 PWCS transmits emergency information via one or more of the following methods:

-Note that unofficial information received in phone calls or via social media may spread rumors or lack accurate, up-to-date information, even when senders are “on the scene.”
-PWCS will provide official, accurate information and timely updates as quickly as possible.
+Unofficial information received via phone calls or social media may spread rumors or lack accurate, up-to-date information, even when senders are “on the scene.”
+PWCS will provide official, accurate information, and timely updates quickly.
 Keep phone lines accessible.
 Please do not call schools in emergencies so that lines can be used to handle the situation.

 Keeping Children Safe